Ekin000/CF_Talent-Migration-Analysis-Python/README.md

 # Portfolio

 The project is named as Talent Migration Analysis.
-The aim of the project is investigating the migration rates of the countries in 2015-2019 and reasons of migration in the world.
+The aim of the project is investigating the migration rates of the countries in 2015-2019 and possible reasons of migration in the world.
 Data has been obtained from Digital Data for Development which is a cooperation between Linkedin and the World Bank.

 During the project, data has been analysed by creating an hypothesis and trying to prove it.